XPerience-AOSP-Lollipop/xda_thread_template/template.md

 XPerience is a free, community built distribution of Android 7.1.1 (Nougat) which greatly extends the capabilities of your phone.
-This project are based on AOSP
+This project are based on AOSP CAF

 [CODE]#include <std_disclaimer.h>
 /*